What is a "public record"?

 How do you make a public records request?

-Public records requests may be made one of three ways, via email, through our online portal at request/check status online or by mail.
+Public records requests may be made one of two ways, via email or by mail.
 The request should clearly describe the records being requested.
 No special form or language is required.
 Our office may follow-up with the requester to get more information to help us identify the records being requested.
 Contact information for the Office of Public Records is available here.

 How long does it take to get a response?